GMOD/Apollo/docs/ChadoExport.md

 Note: Initial testing has only been done on PostgreSQL.

-Default name is `apollo_chado` and `apollo_chado_production` for development and production environment, respectively.
+Default name is `apollo-chado` and `apollo-production-chado` for development and production environment, respectively.

 ### Create a Chado user